 - Reactive transport modelling of weathering

-many laboratories across the Penn State Campus which focusses on Environmental
+many laboratories across the Penn State Campus which focuses on Environmental

-State.
-The program has developed into a Dual Degree in Biogeochemistry.
+Brantley advises students in Geosciences and in the Dual Degree in Biogeochemistry.
 Grad applicants are encouraged.
 A current initiative at Penn State is the Susquehanna Shale Hills Critical Zone Observatory national program.
-Grads are encouraged to apply to work at Shale Hills and the Luquillo Critical Zone Observatory especially on inter-related aspects of chemical, physical, and biological weathering.
+Grads are encouraged to apply to work at Shale Hills, especially on inter-related aspects of chemical, physical, and biological weathering.
 Susan Brantley is also the Director of the Earth and Environmental

 Systems Institute (EESI) at Penn